gom9000/gos-electronic-suite/README.md

 # Electronic Suite
 Personal hub of electronics-related repositories, organized by category.<br/>
-The work here grows from documented experiences: instruments are built after the theory is experienced, libraries emerge from repeated practice, projects are the result of both.
+The work here grows from documented experiences: projects are built after the theory is experienced, libraries emerge from repeated practice.

-These projects, when possible, follow a KIS (Keep It Simple) approach: building with what is available, standard-grade components included.
+These projects, when possible, follow a *Keep It Simple* approach, where simplicity means reducing degrees of freedom: building with what is available, standard-grade components included.
 The constraint is part of the design, requiring extra attention to detail to ensure that hardware limitations do not compromise final functionality.

 ---

 <br/><img src="resources/banner-xp.svg" width="100%" alt="XP Banner">
 A series of experiences exploring specific components, techniques, and design approaches.
-Each repository collects notes, circuit tests, and real-world measurements, and often serves as the foundation for my lab instruments or standalone projects.
+Each repository collects notes, circuit tests, and real-world measurements, and often serves as the foundation for my other projects.

 >**[Circuit Blocks eXPerience](https://github.com/gom9000/xp-circuit-blocks)**<br/>
 >**Type**: Circuit Design | **Status**: Ongoing